 We are not going to discuss how to track your profits or how much money you have made from the market.
 There are a number of financial websites and apps that you can use to track your profits or losses.

 Here we are going to discuss how to monitor the performance of the holding stocks.
 How is the company doing?
 Is the company’s performance improving or declining?

-There are few tips that I would like to give you first before we start discussing how to monitor your stock portfolio.
+There are a few tips that we would like to give you first before we start discussing how to monitor your stock portfolio.
 They are:

 Until you are involved in Intraday trading, checking the stock price daily won’t help you much.
 It’s a lot easier and stress-free if you do not check the prices of your stocks daily.